SimoSultan/dlm/docs/sdp.md

 ![Orignal DLM ERD](./ERD/original_erd.png)

-- My auto-generated ERD from my models (created by the Gem [Rails ERD](https://github.com/voormedia/rails-erds))
+- My auto-generated ERD from my models (created by the Gem [Rails ERD](https://github.com/voormedia/rails-erds)).
+As can be seen it is quite similar, missing the Calendar and Comment models, but also including the Active Storage models.
+Initial planning of the ERD paid off.

 ![Generated DLM ERD](./ERD/generated_erd.png)